mxagar/satellite_image_water_vectorizer/README.md

 ![Scene 2: Water body polygons](./assets/scene_2_water_bodies.jpg)

-### Objective 4: Identify Lake Polygons
+### Step 4: Identify Lake Polygons

-After accomplishing the previous objective, we have a series of polygons that represent candidate water bodies; now, the goal is to select the polygons which contain or are closest to the target points provided in the challenge.
+After accomplishing the previous step, we have a series of polygons that represent candidate water bodies; now, the goal is to select the polygons which contain or are closest to the target points provided in the challenge.
 Then, the filtered polygons are tagged with the point id.

 Scene 1 yields good results; Scene 2 has small polygons close to the target points, but these are not probably lakes/water bodies.